-For work inside the bounding box we cannot use the nominal speed of 1,000cm3 per hour, the tool has to start and stop exactly where programmed, to the whole process slows down.
+For work inside the bounding box, we cannot use the nominal speed of 1,000cm3 per hour, the tool has to start and stop exactly where programmed, so the whole process slows down.

 Complexity in DigiFabster is divided into 5 categories, from “very simple” to “highly complex”.
 Models coming in are automatically put into one of those categories according to certain geometrical properties those models possess.